signal-noise/use-api/README.md

 ### Input

 - `apiEndpoint` - A URL to request data from.
 - `pollInterval` - How often to re-request updated data.
+Pass 0 to disable polling (its default behaviour).
+- `postData` - Pass an object to change the request to a POST and pass along the data.

 ### Output